+Lecture, 3 hours.
 Introductory survey of U.S. political system.

-Includes theory, structure, and functions of American national, state and local government.
+Includes theory, structure and functions of American nation, state and local government.
 Also includes a brief introduction to the political process, political parties, pressure groups, and relevant contemporary issues.
 This course fulfills the state graduation requirement in the U.S. Constitution and state and local governments.